mithril-security/blind_llama_client/docs/docs/concepts/overview.md

 The concepts we will cover are:

-+ [**Hardened environments**](./hardened-environments.md): We describe how we harden the BLindLlama server to eliminate data exposure, even to our admins
++ [**Hardened systems**](./hardened-systems.md): We describe how we use hardened systems to eliminate data exposure, even to our admins
 + [**Trusted Computing Base (TCB)**](./TCB.md): We detail which elements of our computing base are trusted or attested
 + [**Trusted Platform Modules (TPMs)**](./TPMs.md): We explain how we use TPMs to provide cryptographic proof that our privacy and security measures are in place
-+ [**Attested TLS**](./TPMs.md): We describe how we combine secure communications with attested hardened environments to provide robust end-to-end data protection and prove we are really communicating with our hardened environment
++ [**Attested TLS**](./TPMs.md): We describe how we combine secure communications with attested hardened environments to provide robust end-to-end data protection and prove we are communicating with our hardened environment

 <div style="text-align: right;">
-  <a href="../hardened-environments" class="btn">Next</a>
+  <a href="../hardened-systems" class="btn">Next</a>
 </div>